Ramsés Bustos

-Ramsés Maximiliano Bustos Guerrero (born 13 October 1991) is a Chilean footballer who plays as a striker.
+Ramsés Maximiliano Bustos Guerrero (born 13 October 1991) is a Chilean former professional footballer who played as a striker.

-Career
+Club career

 A product of Unión Española youth system, Bustos played for many clubs in Chile and outside of his country of birth, he played for clubs in Thailand.
 In 2013 he joined Buriram United, winning the 2013 Thai Premier League and the 2013 Kor Royal Cup.
 In 2017 he returned to the country after having played in Chile, to join Nongbua Pitchaya and next Super Power Samut Prakan.
 After legal issues of Super Power, renamed Jumpasri United in 2018, he returned to Chile in 2019.

+International career

+Bustos took part of the Chile squad at under-18 level at the 2009 Youth Olympic Games, where the team won the silver medal, alongside players such as Yashir Pinto, José Luis Silva, Juan Carlos Espinoza, Johanns Dulcien, among others.

+In 2011, he represented Chile U20 at the South American Championship.

 Personal life

 He is nicknamed El Faraón del Gol (The Pharaoh of the Goal) due to his first name Ramsés (Ramesses in English).